Connect with us

 BASF joins a growing list of foreign companies that have expanded to Kenya in a bid to capitalise on the country’s booming construction industry.

-India’s largest construction chemicals maker Pidilite Industries said in January that it was marketing its range of adhesives in Kenya in effort to establish a regional presence.
+India’s largest construction chemicals maker Pidilite Industries said in January that it was marketing its range of adhesives in Kenya to establish a regional presence.

 South Korean steel roof tile maker Feroof is also setting up a plant in Kenya to tap into the country’s booming housing sector.